bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ```

 Note that `--range-field` links a particular field you can later use for range queries.
-In our example we link the `rating` field.
+In our example, the `rating` field is of the `UserRating` is linked with a range.
-Changes in the `Query` type described in the first subsection relate precisely to the field
+Changes in the `Query` type described in the first subsection refer precisely to the field
 you define with `--range-field`.

 `--range-field` is an optional flag.